openregulatory/templates/templates/general/mdr-declaration-of-conformity.md

 **Medical Device Class: \<enter class\>**

-Classification based on \<enter MDR reference, for example: Annex VIII, Chapter 3, Paragraph 6, Rule 13 (for class I active devices)\>.
+Classification based on \<enter MDR reference, for example: Annex VIII, Chapter 3, Paragraph 6, Rule 11 (for software devices)\>.

 > For context, read Chapter 5, Section 1, Art.
 51 MDR.
 You can find the classification rule applicable to your
 > medical device set out in Annexes VIII of the MDR.